$48.5

 • Electrical transformers

-There can also be semi-trailers that are simply loaded with too many consumer goods that are over the weight limits set by state and federal law.
+There can also be semi-trailers that are loaded with too many consumer goods that are over the weight limits set by state and federal law.
 These illegally overloaded trucks pose a serious hazard because the cargo can shift unexpectedly, the trailer can jackknife or tip over, or braking distances can be impaired.
+In such situations, consulting a cement truck accident lawyer can be crucial to address any legal complexities.
 Other things that can contribute to oversize truck accidents include driving on a steep grade, tire blowouts, or sharp curves on an interstate.

 There are many reasons a trucking company might overload a truck.
-It could be because they are careless, in a hurry to transport as many goods as possible to make deadlines, or their truck scales are defective or poorly maintained.
+It could be because they are careless, hurrying to transport as many goods as possible to meet deadlines, or their truck scales are defective or poorly maintained.
 Whatever the reason, their negligence can result in disaster for other unsuspecting motorists on the road.

 According to the Federal Highway Administration (FHWA) Freight Management and Operations, federal law controls maximum gross vehicle weights and axle loads on interstates.
-Federal limits are 80,000 pounds gross vehicle weight, 20,000 pounds on a single axle, and 34,000 pounds on a tandem axle group.
-There are also federal standards for length and width on the network of the nation’s interstate roadways.
+Federal limits are 80,000 pounds gross vehicle weight; 20,000 pounds on a single axle; and 34,000 pounds on a tandem axle group.
+There are also federal standards for the length and width allowable on interstate roadways.

 Stephenson Rife has been enormously successful in winning truck accident cases.
 We recently recovered $48 million in damages for one of our clients.